sachin-vish91/GNN-Transformers/README.md

 # Graph Neural Network

+Some part of the code kept private because paper is not published yet.

 **GNN model**

 GNN model consists of graph transformer layer then linear transformation applied on the output and at the end batch normalisation.
 I have stacked these layers several times and applied TopK pooling to reduce the size of the graph.
 The intermediate embedding after each pooling step is aggregated into a global graph representation.